Getting started with Docker on your VPS (Tutorial)

 $ sudo -i # curl -L https://github.com/docker/compose/releases/download/1.24.0/docker-compose-`uname -s`-`uname -m` -o /usr/local/bin/docker-compose # chmod +x /usr/local/bin/docker-compose

 Step 4.
 Testing Docker with a basic LAMP stack

-Now we can get to the exciting bit—actually starting up some Docker containers running actual applications.
+Now we can get to the exciting bit—getting started running some actual applications in Docker containers.
 No more